isabella232/advertising-cloud.en/help/dsp/campaign-management/placements/placement-settings.md

 >[!NOTE]
 >
->* Account-level and advertiser-level blocked sites lists are also applied, in addition to the Advertising Cloud DSP [globally blocked sites list](/help/dsp/introduction/features/blocked-sites-lists.md) of sites deemed unsafe for ads.
+>* Account-level and advertiser-level blocked site lists are also applied, in addition to the Advertising Cloud DSP [globally blocked site list](/help/dsp/introduction/features/brand-safety-media-quality.md), which includes sites deemed unsafe for ads.
 >* Blocked sites lists always override targeted sites lists.
 If a placement both excludes and includes the same target for an ad, then the target is excluded.

 **Language:** (Optional) A single language to target.